-Fixed versus adjustable rate loans
+Adjustable versus fixed rate loans

 Your first few years of payments on a fixed-rate loan go mostly toward interest.
-The amount paid toward your principal amount goes up gradually each month.
+This proportion gradually reverses itself as the loan ages.

-ARMs usually start at a very low rate that usually increases as the loan ages.
+ARMs usually start out at a very low rate that may increase over time.
 You've likely heard of 5/1 or 3/1 ARMs.
 For these loans, the introductory rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are often best for people who expect to move in three or five years.
-These types of ARMs benefit people who will sell their house or refinance before the loan adjusts.
+These kinds of loans are fixed for 3 or 5 years, then adjust.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit borrowers who plan to move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (985) 429-1770.
 It's our job to answer these questions and many others, so we're happy to help!